 – 6 dB safety margin.

 – A minimum separation distance of 50 m between the AM(R)S ground station and the aeronautical RNSS receiver.
-This value reflects limitations placed on location of aeronautical ground stations with respect to aircraft flight paths.

 Table 12A below shows that to protect an aeronautical RNSS receiver on-board a helicopter which is located at 50 m from the AM(R)S ground station, the maximum allowable AM(R)S ground station e.i.r.p. density is –94 dB(W/MHz).
 Table 12B below shows that to protect an aeronautical RNSS receiver on an aircraft which is located at 50 m from the AM(R)S ground station on the CAT I precision approach, the maximum allowable AM(R)S ground station e.i.r.p. density is –88 dBW/MHz.